The Audacity of Hope: Thoughts on Reclaiming the American Dream

 by Senator Barrack Obama

 Review by John E. Wade II

-Governor Romney worked eight years as a valued management consultant, and about fifteen years as a co-founder and head of Bain Capital, where he invested in about one hundred corporations, saved dozens of companies, and created or preserved thousands of jobs.
+Governor Romney worked eight years as a valued management consultant, and about fifteen years as a co-founder and head of Bain Capital-where he invested in about 100 corporations, saved dozens of companies, and created or preserved thousands of jobs.
 He couldn’t save them all, but when one invests in troubled companies and start-ups, one can’t expect that kind of success.
 The important thing to discern from that success is that he knows business and investment in depth—how jobs are created and why they are lost.

 He also saved his sister corporation, Bain and Company, when it nearly folded.
 Then he saved the 2002 Winter Olympics from scandal and money problems.

 Romney went on to serve as governor of Massachusetts.
 When he assumed office he faced a deficit of $650 million with a projected $2 – $3 billion loss the following year in a $23 billion budget.
 Through superb fiscal management—the kind we desperately need now in Washington—he brought about a balanced budget.
 He also passed the nation’s first health care legislation, one that was suited for the low proportion of Massachusetts citizens not previously covered.
 Through that experience he can help repeal and replace Obamacare.

 One other serious issue is Afghanistan where our troops are still in harm’s way.
 President Obama foolishly announced dates of withdrawal, subjecting our soldiers to “friendly” fire from Afghanistan trainees who don’t want to be considered collaborators after we leave.
 In my opinion, Governor Romney will find a sensible, workable solution to this politically-motivated decision by President Obama.